Race and intelligence: Spearman's hypothesis

-Flynn has criticized Jensen's basic assumption that confirmation of Spearman's hypothesis would support a partially genetic explanation for IQ differences.
-He argues that, no matter what the causes are of average group IQ differences, one would expect the differences to be greater for more complex tasks.
-Flynn thus sees the correlation between g-loading and the test score gap to offer no clue to the cause of the gap.
+James Flynn argued that his findings undermine Spearman's hypothesis.
+In a 2006 study, he and William Dickens found that between 1972 and 2002 "The standard measure of the g gap between Blacks and Whites declined virtually in tandem with the IQ gap."
+Flynn also criticized Jensen's basic assumption that a correlation between g-loading and test score gap implies a genetic cause for the gap.
+In a 2014 suite of meta-analyses, along with co-authors Jan te Nijenhuis and Daniel Metzen, he showed that the same negative correlation between IQ gains and g-loading obtains for cognitive deficits of known environmental cause: iodine deficiency, prenatal cocaine exposure, fetal alcohol syndrome, and traumatic brain injury.

 Adoption studies

 A number of IQ studies have been done on the effect of similar rearing conditions on children from different races.
 The hypothesis is that this can be determined by investigating whether black children adopted into white families demonstrated gains in IQ test scores relative to black children reared in black families.
 Depending on whether their test scores are more similar to their biological or adoptive families, that could be interpreted as supporting either a genetic or an environmental hypothesis.
 Critiques of such studies question whether the environment of black children—even when raised in white families—is truly comparable to the environment of white children.
 Several reviews of the adoption study literature have suggested that it is probably impossible to avoid confounding biological and environmental factors in this type of study.
 Another criticism by Nisbett, Aronson, Blair & Dickens (2012a) is that adoption studies on the whole tend to be carried out in a restricted set of environments, mostly in the medium-high SES range, where heritability is higher than in the low-SES range.

 The Minnesota Transracial Adoption Study (1976) examined the IQ test scores of 122 adopted children and 143 nonadopted children reared by advantaged white families.
 The children were restudied ten years later.
 The study found higher IQ for white people compared to black people, both at age 7 and age 17.
 Acknowledging the existence of confounding factors, Scarr and Weinberg, the authors of the original study, did not consider that it provided support for either the hereditarian or environmentalist view.

 Three other studies lend support to environmental explanations of group IQ differences: